darrenseahjb/spotify/README.md

 - Source Code: [Spotify Listening Analytics Pipeline](https://github.com/darrenseahjb/spotify)
 - Dashboard Repo: [spotify-streamlit-dashboard](https://github.com/darrenseahjb/spotify-streamlit-dashboard)

-## Overview
+## What This Repo Is

 This is the backend repo.

+It does four things:
+- refreshes a Spotify access token from a stored refresh token
+- pulls recently played tracks from the Spotify Web API on a schedule
-It refreshes Spotify tokens, ingests recently played tracks, writes deduplicated history into PostgreSQL on Amazon RDS, and powers the live dashboard.
+- writes deduplicated listening history into PostgreSQL on Amazon RDS
+- provides the same underlying dataset that the public dashboard reads from

+This is a personal analytics pipeline, not a production SaaS system.

 ## Architecture

-1. Spotify Web API provides recently played track data.
+1. Spotify Web API exposes recently played track data.
-2. AWS Lambda refreshes the access token and pulls the newest listens.
+2. AWS Lambda refreshes the token and requests the latest listens.
-3. The Lambda writes new rows into `spotify_history` in PostgreSQL on Amazon RDS.
+3. The Lambda inserts new rows into `spotify_history` on Amazon RDS for PostgreSQL.
-4. EventBridge runs the ingestion job on a schedule.
+4. EventBridge runs the ingestion job on a fixed schedule.
-5. A separate Streamlit app reads from the database and presents the data publicly.
+5. A separate Streamlit app reads from the database and renders the dashboard.

+## Why This Design

+- Lambda + EventBridge keeps the ingestion path small and cheap for a personal project.
+- RDS provides persistent storage instead of keeping everything in local files.
+- `(track_id, played_at)` is used as the deduplication key so repeated scheduled pulls do not create duplicate rows.
+- The dashboard is split into a separate public repo because the presentation layer evolved independently from the ingestion layer.

 ## Stack